Smart Calculators

 60 Iron Plate/min — the simplest chain

-2 Heavy Modular Frame/min — the 7-deep tree
+5 Heavy Modular Frame/min — the scale shock

-• Items per minute is the canonical Satisfactory unit.
-The in-game tooltip always shows items/min — never items/second.
-If a calculator defaults to items/second, it was probably ported from a Factorio tool and not refitted for Satisfactory's UX.
+• Items per minute is the canonical Satisfactory unit — the in-game tooltip always shows items/min, never items/second.
+If a calculator defaults to items/second, it was probably ported from a Factorio tool and never refitted for Satisfactory's UX.

-• Round up, never round down.
+• Round up, never down.
 A fractional 3.2 Constructors means you build 4.
-Three Constructors at 107% utilization is impossible — they will starve the belt and the chain runs at 93%.
+Three Constructors would run at an impossible 107% load, starve the belt, and the whole chain settles at about 94% instead — aim to sit a hair under 100%, not over it.

-• Somersloops double output linearly but quadruple power consumption — 2× output costs 4× MW from the sloop multiplier alone.
-Reserve them for bottlenecks where the output gain is precious (Particle Accelerator chains, Quantum Encoder chains, top-of-tree Manufacturer steps) and never use them on raw Constructors making Iron Rods.
+• Somersloops double output linearly with no extra ore, but raise power by the square of the fill ratio — a full slot is 2× output for 4× power.
+Reserve them for bottlenecks where output is precious (Particle Accelerator and Quantum Encoder chains, top-of-tree Manufacturer steps) and keep them off raw Constructors making Iron Rods.

-• Size your grid for peak power, not average, when Particle Accelerators, Quantum Encoders or Converters are in the chain.
-The Quantum Encoder oscillates between 0.1 MW and 2000 MW within every cycle in erratic 10% steps; the Converter does a triangle wave between 100 and 400 MW; the Particle Accelerator linearly ramps from min to max over the cycle.
-Generators with no battery storage will brown out on the peak even when the average draw is fine.
+• Size your grid for peak power, not average, whenever a Particle Accelerator, Quantum Encoder or Converter is in the chain.
+The Quantum Encoder swings between 0.1 MW and 2000 MW in erratic 10% steps, the Converter traces a 100-400 MW triangle wave, and the Particle Accelerator ramps from minimum to maximum each cycle.
+Without battery storage, generators sized to the average will brown out on the peak.

-• Alternate recipes from Hard Drives often slash raw-resource demand at the cost of more building complexity.
-Pure Iron Ingot (7 Iron Ore + 4 Water → 13 Iron Ingot in a 12 s Refinery cycle) cuts iron-ore demand by ~46% versus the default smelter recipe on heavy iron chains; Recycled Plastic (6 Rubber + 6 Fuel → 12 Plastic in a 12 s Refinery cycle) eliminates the Heavy Oil Residue byproduct entirely.
-The calculator's per-step alternate-recipe selector lets you A/B-test any chain without rebuilding the tree.
+• Alternate recipes from Hard Drives often slash raw-resource demand at the cost of more buildings.
+Pure Iron Ingot (7 Iron Ore + 4 Water → 13 Iron Ingot in a 12 s Refinery cycle) cuts iron-ore demand by about 46% on heavy iron chains; Recycled Plastic (6 Rubber + 6 Fuel → 12 Plastic, 12 s Refinery) removes the Heavy Oil Residue byproduct entirely.
+Use the per-step alternate selector to A/B any chain without rebuilding the tree.

 • Byproduct routing is on by default — Heavy Oil Residue from Plastic credits downstream consumers (Fuel, Polymer Resin) automatically, so you only build the net production capacity.
-Switch to ignore (waste the byproduct) or overflow (show as surplus) in the Logistics section when you want to plan a dedicated sink.
+Switch to ignore or overflow in Logistics when you want to plan a dedicated sink instead.

 Satisfactory calculator — frequently asked questions